Crisp3333/cnn-algorithm/README.md

 import gzip
 import numpy as np

-# path is the path of the data.
+# "path" is the path of the data.
 The image data and the labels comes in separate files.
 # Please replace "kind" appropaitely, it could be either "t10k" for test data, or "train" training data.
 labels_path = os.path.join(path, '%s-labels-idx1-ubyte.gz' % kind)
 images_path = os.path.join(path, '%s-images-idx3-ubyte.gz' % kind)